gldog/anonymize_jira_users/README.md

 Instance C:

-The workflow is according to the steps in "Example Workflow", but assessing the users is supported by Python-script `assess_ad_users.py` located in the tool-directory.
+The workflow is according to the steps in "Example Workflow", but assessing the users is supported by Python-script `assess_ad_users.py` located in the tools-directory.

 I my company, employees going to leave will get an expire-date in the near future in AD.
 Two weeks after that expire-date, the user is automatically removed from AD.